Dithn/docs/docs/connectors/salesforce/salesforce-soql.md

 ---

 # Working with SOQL in Salesforce
 **Salesforce Object Query Language (SOQL)** is used to search your Salesforce data for specific information.
-SOQL syntax consists of a required SELECT statement which may be followed by a number of optional clauses (such as TYPEOF, WHERE, WITH, GROUP BY, etc.).

 In a Workato recipe, the scheduled object query trigger will run SOQL queries with the following basic syntax: SELECT (list of fields) FROM (an object) WHERE (filter statements/sorting).